-detection.
-Because the MB likely outweighs the MC, the manager continues to commit fraud until the MB equals the MC.
-As fraud gradually builds up, a higher information uncertainty further incentivizes the manager to commit fraud.
-Meanwhile, the regulator would increase spending on detection.
+In equilibrium, the regulator chooses the optimal level of detection likelihood (by spending a corresponding amount of resources on detection), anticipating the cumulative fraud committed by the manager, and vice versa.
+If the regulator anticipates a low level of information uncertainty, then she would spend little on detection.
+As such, the manager continues to commit fraud because his MB likely outweighs MC.
+As fraud gradually builds up, it induces more information uncertainty that further incentivizes the manager to report fraudulently as discussed earlier.
+Meanwhile, the regulator would increase spending on detection as more fraud attracts closer scrutiny.
 The two effects go hand-in-hand, simultaneously increasing the manager's MB and MC.
-When fraud reaches a critical level, the regulator would concentrate resources on the firm and the MC of continuing fraud eventually dampens the manager's incentive to commit fraud.
+When fraud reaches a critical level, the regulator would concentrate resources on the firm and the MC of continuing to commit fraud eventually outweighs the MB.
 Upon detection, fraud is cleared in the firm, and the cycle repeats.
-This rationale explains the time-series persistence of fraud within firms.
+These analyses point to a non-monotonic relation between Φ_t and the optimal amount of fraud chosen by the manager in a period.
+This relation gains support from data: in Section I, we document an inverse U-shaped association between a firm's fraud amount in a quarter and the level of implied volatility of the quarter.
+These analyses also explain the time-series persistence of fraud because the interdependent nature of fraud and regulation essentially results in a cat-and-mouse equilibrium within-firm because the strength of detection optimally matches the severity of fraud.

-Analyses of an expanded, three-firm model make a separate case for everlasting fraud.
-H-, M-, and L-firm represent the firm with a high, medium, and low level of cumulative fraudinduced information uncertainty, respectively.
-As in the single-firm model, the strength of detection matches the severity of fraud in equilibrium.
-Hence, with three firms in play, the regulator rationally allocates most resources towards H-firm.
-Ironically, M- and L-firms may factor in the regulator's decision and become more aggressive because their actions would be better masked until H-firm is caught (upon which M-firm becomes next target in line).
-This rationale explains the cross-sectional persistence of fraud across firms.
+Analyses of an expanded, three-firm model make a separate case for effective regulation but everlasting fraud.
+Let H-, M-, and L-firm represent the firm with a high, medium, and low level of cumulative fraud-induced information uncertainty, respectively.
+As in the single-firm model, detection strength matches fraud severity in equilibrium, so the regulator rationally allocates most resources towards H-firm.
+Ironically, with regulatory resources concentrated on H-firm, a whack-a-mole equilibrium emerges in which M- and L-firms may factor in the regulator's decision and become more aggressive because their fraudulent behavior is better masked until H-firm is caught (upon which M-firm becomes next target in line).
+These analyses explain the cross-sectional persistence of fraud across-firm.